Gaumont Champs Elysees

 In 1992 the seven screen Marignan was under control of the Gaumont France chain and the space of the two former balcony screens are converted to one stadium style auditorium seating 400 with a wide screen.
 Digital sound was added in four of the auditoriums.

 Gaumont France had plans to convert the Marignan to a luxury multiplex, but then changed its mind, instead just remodeling the cinema in 2003.
+By 2018 it had been re-named Gaumont Champs Elysees.

 Just login to your account and subscribe to this theater